sbordeyne/plugins-nodejs-sdk/README.md

 ### Request

 A mediarithmics plugin is called by the mediarithmics platform wih a 'Request' that contains all the Data to process / evaluate.
-Each type of plugin, depending on its functionnal behavior, is receiving a different request payload.
+Each type of plugin, depending on its functional behavior, is receiving a different request payload.

 The plugin SDK contains a typescript interface describing the format of the request for each supported plugin.